cdklabs/cdk-monitoring-constructs/API.md

 If this is defined, the alarm name is set to this exact value.

-Please be aware that you need to specify prefix for different stages (Beta, Prod...) and realms (EU, NA...) manually.
+Please be aware that you need to specify prefix for different stages (Beta, Prod...) and regions (EU, NA...) manually.

 ---